 The weekend would begin with quiche.
 That was a given.
 My friend would pick me up at the San Francisco airport and before beginning our journey north, we would stop for breakfast.
 For quiche, that is.
 I have been dreaming about the Tartine quiche for over a year now, since my last and only other visit to this most adored San Francisco cafe.

 The much anticipated weekend arrived, and I found myself at Tartine with two dear friends standing in a line stretching around the corner.
 As we waited, we contemplated our order, which quickly became apparent would be a feast.
-None of was prepared to make a difficult decision this morning, so we decided to keep things simple — we would order everything.
-Or nearly everything: Quiche.
+None of us was prepared to make a difficult decision this morning, so we decided to keep things simple — we would order everything: Quiche.
 Croque monsieur.
 Morning Bun.
 Scone.
 Croissant.
 Almond Croissant.
 Bread Pudding.

 The quiche with ham and Swiss chard, my friends confirmed, lived up to every expectation I had created for them.
 The bread pudding with fresh peaches, too, and the croque monsieur with heirloom tomatoes and Gruyère similarly blew us away.
-It’s rare for a restaurant to offer an across-the-board spread of so many delectables, but it seems that’s just how Tartine rolls.

-So, what separates Tartine’s quiche from others?
-Well, I have a few ideas, thanks to the Tartine cookbook, which so generously has provided a dead-on recipe.
+I have a few ideas, thanks to the Tartine cookbook, which so generously has provided a dead-on recipe.
 Seriously.
 I followed the recipe to a T and recreated, what I believe, is the most delicious quiche on the planet.

 1. The custard ingredients/ratio.
 I suspect this is the primary reason why Tartine’s quiche is so fabulous.
-Tartine uses a ratio of 1 cup crème fraîche to 1 cup whole milk to 5 eggs.
+Tartine uses a ratio of 1 cup crème fraîche and 1 cup whole milk to 5 eggs.
 The mixing method is also interesting — one egg is whisked with 3 T. of flour until smooth.
 Then the remaining eggs are whisked in.
 Then the egg mixture is strained over the crème fraîche-milk mixture.
 Sound fussy?
 Well, it sort of is.
 But it’s so worth it.
 I wouldn’t recommend straying from the recipe or taking any shortcuts in any way.

 2. The flaky tart shell is delectable.
 There is nothing unusual about the Tartine recipe — flour, salt, ice water and lots of cold butter.
 Blindbaking the shell for about 30 minutes ensures a crisp, perfectly browned crust.